Name: Seth Webb

 What did you find most rewarding about your experience in Todos Santos?

-The authenticity, friendliness and willingness of the community to engage in cultural exchange really struck me on all of my trips.
+The friendliness of the community really struck me on all of my trips.
 And amazing access to the natural splendors and abundant adventure activities of Baja California Sur.

 What is your favorite thing about the Todos Santos community?